-- To Understand the fundamental aspects of Intellectual Property Rights to students who are going to play a major role in development and management of innovative projects in industries. - To Understand the patents registration procedure in India and abroad. - To Understand the concept of copyrights and its related rights. - To Understand the concept of trademarks and its registration.
+- To analyze the fundamental aspects of Intellectual Property Rights to students who are going to play a major role in development and management of innovative projects in industries. - To analyze the patents registration procedure in India and abroad. - To analyze the concept of copyrights and its related rights. - To analyze the concept of trademarks and its registration.